+Q1:

-- Q1: - Currently, we use a "feasible" test to decide whether we need to search this branch or not. - \triangleright For example in searching a MAX node, if we have currently found a branch with the value v, then the return value is at least v. - \triangleright If a new branch has a chance of larger than v, then we explore it in details.
-Otherwise, we skip it. - ▶ How about a hybrid approach?
-When to use one instead of the other? - How about using the idea of "infeasible" test? - \triangleright If a new branch has no chance of larger than v, then we do not explore it in details.
-Otherwise, we do. - Q2: What can we do with regard to the first branch? - Can some previous values of some previous positions be used?
+- Currently, we use a "feasible" test to decide whether we need to search this branch or not. - ▶ If a new branch has a chance of larger than v, then we explore it in details.
+Otherwise, we skip it. - How about using the idea of "infeasible" test? - ▷ If a new branch has no chance of larger than v, then we do not explore it in details.
+Otherwise, we do. - How about a hybrid approach? - ▶ When to use one instead of the other?

+• Q2: What can we do with regard to the first branch?

+- Can some previous values of some previous positions be used? - When iterative deepening is used, can we use previous results?